bhavukkalra/Password_Management_System/readme.md

 The testing and Styling has been done by [Necrolynn47](https://github.com/Necrolynn47).
 Head over to [TestCases](https://github.com/bhavukkalra/Password_Management_System/blob/master/TestCases.pdf) to get to know about it more

+## 2023 Update

+The previous version of the app used `Vonage API` for the 2-factor Authentication, for both sign in and sign up flows

+The current code is now being migrated to use `twilio` verification service
+- Which is much cheaper
+- Doesn't have the sligtly annoying feature of 5 minute wait time for the user, In case of wrong OTP entered

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)